 The preferred restoration actions taken together will be cumulative in the sense that creation and enhancement of aquatic and terrestrial resources will provide ecological services into the future.
 Additionally, the genetic stock assessment of pantropical spotted dolphins will enhance management of the species throughout the northern Gulf of Mexico.
 Because these restoration actions are intended to compensate the public for resource injuries caused by the Incident, their cumulative impacts are expected to be long-term and beneficial.
-Based on the environmental analysis conducted herein, the Trustees do not anticipate any negative cumulative impacts as a result of implementing the proposed restoration action.
+Based on the environmental analysis conducted herein, the Trustees do not anticipate any negative cumulative impacts as a result of implementing the preferred restoration action.
 Cumulative project impacts would not be significant or occur at a regional scale.

-5.5 Preliminary Finding of No Significant Impact
+5.5 Finding of No Significant Impact

-Based on the analysis of the available information presented in this document, the Federal Trustees have preliminarily concluded that implementation of the preferred restoration actions, as proposed herein, would not significantly impact the quality of the human environment.
+Based on the analysis of the available information presented in this document, the Federal Trustees have concluded that implementation of the preferred restoration actions would not significantly impact the quality of the human environment.
 All potential beneficial and adverse impacts have been considered in reaching this conclusion.
-Unless information indicating the potential for significant impacts is revealed through the public review and comment process on this Draft DARP/EA, an EIS will not be prepared for the proposed restoration action.
+No information indicating the potential for significant impacts was revealed through the public review and comment process on the Draft DARP/EA.
+An Environmental Impact Statement (EIS) will therefore not be prepared for the preferred restoration actions.
 Issuance of a FONSI based upon a Final Environmental Assessment would fulfill and conclude all requirements for compliance with NEPA by the Federal Trustees.